hypercerts-org/hypercerts-org/docs/intro/what-are-hypercerts.md

 - **Rights:** Public display

 ### How do hypercerts function?
-Hypercerts act as a decentralized database to track impactful work, their evaluations, and – through the ownership of hypercerts – financial and non-financial contributions that legitimizes claiming the impact.
+Hypercerts function as a decentralized database to track impactful work and their evaluations.
+Multiple evaluators can submit evaluations to a hypercert.
+Hypercerts can be sold to financial contributors and transferred to non-financial contributors, thus tracking these contributions and allowing contributors to *claim the impact* of the work.

-1. **Projects create hypercerts:** Contributors to impactful work create hypercerts, which are digital representations of the impact.
-2. **Evaluators add credibility:** Independent evaluators verify that the work has been completed and provide assessments of the project's outputs, outcomes, and impact.
-3. **Funders buy hypercerts:** Funders use the evaluators' information to purchase hypercerts that represent the impact they care about.
-They can then *claim the impact* of the work.

-This setup can be applied to various impact funding mechanisms, such as grants, prize competitions, and retroactive funding.
-Thereby projects can transparently combine raising funds through multiple funding mechanisms.
+As a result, hypercerts can power [impact markets](intro/impact-markets.md) and are also valuable for other impact funding mechanisms, such as grants, prize competitions, and retroactive funding (see [Hypercerts Ecosystem](intro/hypercerts-ecosystem.md)).

 ### Why should you care?